 Unlike a male condom, a female condom does not need an erection to stay in place, so your partner does not have to withdraw straight after ejaculation.
 You can relax after sex and remove the female condom when it suits you both.

 You might choose to include the condom in your foreplay letting your partner put it in for you.
 Or you may prefer being in control yourself and feel more relaxed if you are responsible for inserting the condom.
 However awkward it may feel at first, you will become more comfortable and will learn what works best for you.

 It’s very rare for a condom to break when used properly but if it does split or break or something else goes wrong like the outer ring moves up inside the vagina / anus, there are some simple things you can do:

 - withdraw the penis immediately

 - remove as much semen (cum) as you can

-- if you haven’t been using any other contraceptive to prevent pregnancy, you may want to consider accessing emergency contraception within 72 hours of having sex.
+- if you haven’t been using any other contraceptive to prevent pregnancy, you may need to access emergency contraception to prevent pregnancy.
+This should be done within 72 hours of having sex.

-Most sexual health professionals will advise you to have a sexual health test around 10 days after unprotected sex or if a condom breaks (or earlier if you’re worried about any symptoms) and then again around three months later.
-This is because different STIs will become detectable at different times after infection.
+Visit a health facility.
+They will probably advise you to have a sexual health test around 10 days after exposure (or earlier if you’re worried about any symptoms) and then again around three months later.
+This is because different STIs become detectable at different times after infection.

-If you’re in a relationship with someone who is living with HIV, using pre-exposure prophylaxis (PrEP) could be another option to protect you from the risk of HIV transmission.
-However it won’t protect you from other STIs and unplanned pregnancy.
+If you’re in a relationship with someone who is living with HIV, you might consider using pre-exposure prophylaxis (PrEP) to protect you from HIV transmission, but don’t forget, this will not protect you from other STIs or pregnancy.

 Photo credit: ©flickr/PATH Global Health